For private flood insurance companies, the government shutdown is good for business

 As an example, she points to Superstorm Sandy.
 Months after the 2012 storm, complaints from policyholders and pressure from elected officials forced the National Flood Insurance Program to reopen many claims.
 "That's what you get with a government-backed program," she says.
 "You get accountability.
 And you don't always get that in the private sector unless you sue."

-Temple says the National Flood Insurance Program needs to be, not just reauthorized, but overhauled so that, over the long term, it keeps flood insurance affordable.
+Temple says the National Flood Insurance Program needs to be not just reauthorized, but overhauled so that it keeps flood insurance affordable over the long term.

 Copyright 2025 NPR